igorplebanczyk/asteroids-game/README.md

 ## Features

-* Ship that can move and shoot
+* Ship that can move, shoot and accelerate
-* Asteroids that break into smaller asteroids when hit
+* Asteroids that break into smaller asteroids when hit by the player shot or collide with each other
-* Explosions when asteroids are hit
+* Explosions when asteroids are hit or collide
+* Asteroids gradually speed up as the player score rises
-* Random asteroid generation, with different sizes, shapes and colors
+* Random asteroid generation, with different sizes, shapes, colors and randomly placed craters
 * Score counter
 * Lives counter
+* Pause and game over menus

 ## Installation